OPSILab/Data-model-mapper-frontend/README.md

 * **`entity-type`**, target Data Model, as specified in [**Input**](#conf-input) Configuration step .
 * **`site`**, **`service`**, **`group`**, whose values was defined in [**ID Pattern**](#conf-id) Configuration step.
 * **`entityName`**: as specified either in the **`entitySourceId`** field of JSON Map or automatically generated.

+> **`NOTE`** If config.NGSI_entity is set to false, the output ID will just be the value spcified in the map file of the key corresponding on the config.entitySourceId field with the row index concatenated (e.g. if the entitySourceId is "ID" and "ID" in the map file is set to "static:ID : ", the output ID field would be "ID :1" for the first row, "ID :2" for the second row...)

 ---------------